themerdev/themer/README.md

 Your JS file can then be passed to a `--template` argument of `themer`.
 That's it!

 Once you've developed your template, consider publishing it on npm (with repository name starting with `themer-`) so that others can use it!

+## About

+`themer` is inspired by [trevordmiller/nova](https://trevordmiller.github.io/nova/) and [chriskempson/base16](http://chriskempson.com/projects/base16/).

+Conceptually, `themer` is very similar to [base16](http://chriskempson.com/projects/base16/), but:

+1. It is lighter, and simpler to use.
+2. It is more easily extensible with your own color sets and templates.
+3. It integrates better with your dotfiles, especially if you keep them under version control.

 ## Themer GUI